testdouble/intro-to-node/ex1/file-reader.md

 Bonus
 -----

-- Spit out a usage message if the filename parameter is not defined.
+- Spit out a usage message if the filename parameter is not provided.
-- Run endlessly, and if the file is changed, notify the user and redisplay the contents.
+- Output a good error message if the file is not found.
-- Use ChildProcess to spawn a native command instead of readFile.